eliranta02/RubidiumProfile/README.md

 # RubidiumProfile
 ## Introduction
-This folder containe all the data for rubidium
+This folder contain all the data for rubidium